Andorra in winter is pure magic!

 If you arrive in Barcelona, the most convenient option is to take the bus.
 Two bus companies, Directbus and Andbus, go straight from the airport to Andorra (both have similar prices).
 These buses also make a stop in Sants station (Directbus) or Diagonal (Andbus), so they’re also a good option if you’re visiting Barcelona for some days and then want to go to Andorra.
 The buses run between 6 and 8 times a day, and the trip takes around 3 hours.

 The other option to reach Andorra is by car.

-If you have rent a car and are thinking about driving to Andorra, take into account that it’s a different country and you might need some special permission.
-Talk to the rental agency before making the trip to be sure everything is okey.
+If you rent a car in Spain or France and are considering driving to Andorra, think it’s a different country, and you might need special permission.
+Talk to the rental agency before making the trip to be sure everything is okay.

 Moving around Andorra in winter